kaushal9696/SVM_Classifier_MINIST/README.md

-[Machine Learning] Support Vector Machine Classifier To Identify Handwritten Digits
+## [Machine Learning] Support Vector Machine Classifier To Identify Handwritten

-## Introduction
+Digits

 - The goal of this project is to use SVM Classifier to train a simple system for the recognition of handwritten digits and for that MNIST dataset of